 The authority of the state and of local school boards to prescribe and enforce standards of conduct for public school students must be exercised consistently with constitutional safeguards of individual student rights.
 The right to a public education is not absolute; it may be taken away, temporarily or permanently, for violations of school rules.
 The right to a public education is a property right which may only be denied where school authorities have adhered to the minimum procedural safeguards required to afford the student due process of law.
-This section prescribes minimum requirements for detention, in-school suspension and temporary, long-term or permanent removal of students from the public schools.
+This section prescribes minimum requirements for detention, in-school suspension and temporary, long-term or permanent removal of students from public schools.
 Local school boards may adopt procedures which afford students more protection than this rule requires.
 The procedures in this section apply only to disciplinary detentions, suspensions and expulsions.
-They do than 10 school days in a school year for disciplinary reasons exactly the same services in exactly the same settings as they were receiving prior to the imposition of discipline.
-However, JEMEZ MOUNTAIN PUBLIC SCHOOL shall ensure that the special education and related services the child does receive enables the child to continue to participate in the general curriculum, and to progress toward meeting the goals set out in the child's IEP.
-(See 71 Fed.
-Reg.
-46716 (August 14, 2006))
+They do not apply to disenrollment of students who fail to meet immunization, age, residence or other requirements for valid enrollment, nor to the removal from school membership reports of students who have been absent from school for 10 consecutive school days in accordance with Subsection B of Section 22-8-2 NMSA 1978.
+Nothing in this section shall be construed as prohibiting school boards or administrative authorities from involving other school staff, students and